-Building upon the 2007-2009 DEI study, this research project examined methods to enhance the wild sea scallop fishery in eastern Maine through the culture and wild collection of scallop juveniles, intermediate grow-out methods, predator prevention and control, and environmental protection and [...]
+Building upon the 2007-2009 DEI study, this research project examined wild sea scallop enhancement methods for the fishery in eastern Maine through the culture and wild collection of scallop juveniles, intermediate grow-out methods, predator prevention and control, and environmental protection [...]

 – Research –

-Through the years, DEI has conducted research on sea scallops, Placopecten magellanicus, in the hatchery and in the field and raised cultured scallops in the hatchery.
+Through the years, Downeast Institute has conducted research on sea scallops, Placopecten magellanicus, in the hatchery and in the field and has also raised cultured scallops in the hatchery.

-Left: a 20 day old scallop with a fully-developed larval shell and a full gut of digested cultured microalgae (photo taken on Dec.
-29 by Kyle Pepperman).
+Left: a 20 day old scallop with a fully-developed larval shell and a full gut of digested cultured microalgae.

 Right: Recently metamorphosed sea scallop juveniles.
 Animals are around 200 microns in shell length.